 U.S. Investigator Team

 Nehal I. Abu-Lail received her B.S. and M.S. degrees in Chemical Engineering from Jordan University of Science and Technology.
 She earned her Ph.D. in Chemical Engineering from Worcester Polytechnic Institute in 2004.
-She is an Associate Professor at the Gene and Linda Voiland School of Chemical Engineering and Bioengineering at Washington State University since August of 2012.
+She is an Associate Professor at the University of Texas at San Antonio Chemical Engineering program since 2018.
+Prior to that, she was an associate professor of Chemical Engineering and Bioengineering at Washington State University.
 Her research is focused on fundamental understanding of physiochemical cellular properties and interactions in environmental and biological systems.
-She has published over 40 technical articles and presented her research in over 150 national meetings.
+She as well is interested in why women are minorities in engineering.
+She has published over 50 technical articles and presented her research in over 200 meetings.
 Her research is funded by the National Science Foundation (NSF), the National Institutes of health (NIH), Department of Defense (DoD) and 3M.
-She is currently teaching the “Introduction to Cellular Bioengineering”, “Unified Systems Bioengineering I”, “Current Topics in Bionanotechnology” and “Transport Phenomena” courses.
+She is currently teaching the “Biotransport Phenomena” and “Current Topics in Bionanotechnology” courses.

 Dr. Jennifer DeBoer is an Assistant Professor of Engineering Education at Purdue University.
 Her research group is motivated to understand how technology and policy tools can promote equity and success for diverse engineering students around the world.
 She is the recipient of a 2015 National Science Foundation Early CAREER Award for her work evaluating and improving online courses for engineering undergraduates from diverse backgrounds.
 More information on her research group can be found at: deboer-lab.engineer